KyleAmps/KyleAmps/README.md

 - 👋 Hi, I’m @KyleAmps
 - 👀 I’m interested in music, mathematics, philosophy, politics, and the beat goes on
-- 🌱 I’m currently learning python on the side whilst studying a degree in maths.
+- 🌱 I’m currently learning python and have completed a mathematics degree.
 - 💞️ I’m looking to collaborate on...........
 - 📫 How to reach me ...